seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/08/README.md

 - I began construction on 2 new levels this week, both of them being service levels.
 I have built all of the residential levels in the game (102) along with all of the food levels (32) - 2025, Monday, June 30th/2025, Tuesday, July 1st
 - My session was skipped today. - 2025, Monday, July 7th to 2025, Monday, August 25th
+- I played today, but could not afford to build any new levels. - 2025, Monday, September 1st

 </details>

-- I played today, but could not afford to build any new levels. - 2025, Monday, September 1st
+- My session was skipped today. - 2025, Monday, September 8th

 ---